 Pumpkins are a great manipulative for math and science exploration.
 These activities are ideal to follow up on field trips and make the most of the natural connections between pumpkins and math and science.

 This lesson introduces plant needs and the basic principles of garden design.
 Square foot gardening is a method of food production that allows gardeners to grow a large amount of food in a small space.
 Gardens are divided into a square foot grid, with every individual square measuring 1ft by 1ft.
 The size of the plants at maturity will determine how many of each plant type can fit into a single square.
 This method requires students to use their math and measurement skills to design a garden that fits the uniquely sized beds at their school.
 This lesson can be used to emphasize fraction practice for older students and simple units of measurement and counting for younger students.

-This lesson was adapted from the Junior Master Gardener Learn, Eat, and go Curriculum.
-You can purchase that here: https://jmgkids.us/curriculum/
+This lesson was adapted from the Junior Master Gardener Learn, Grow, Eat, and Go!
+Curriculum.
+You can purchase that here: https://jmgkids.us/lgeg/

 Students will discover that plants need an adequate amount of nutrients to grow and stay healthy.
 Plants uptake nutrients from the soil, so it is important to test soil regularly to determine if there are enough nutrients to support plant growth.
 The soil test kit will help students identify whether soils in their garden, yard, park, etc. are fertile or deficient in nutrients.
 Keep in mind that all plants need nutrients, but requirements vary depending on the type of crop, shrub, tree, etc.

 In this activity, students will observe barley seed heads and sort them to compare and contrast traits with parent barleys, showing that offspring are like, but not exactly like, their parents.
 Lesson developed by Barleyworld, Oregon State University.